 Push notifications aren’t available everywhere, but they’re hugely worthwhile.
 They immediately inform you whenever money goes out of your account, allowing you to mentally tally how much money is in your account when out-and-about.
 And by having real-time notifications for when you get paid, you don’t spend money you don’t have.
 Among others, the push notification feature is found on the banking apps for Chase, American Express, Wells Fargo, Citibank and Capital One.

-In 2019, we don’t own much.
+In our daily lives, we don’t own much.
 Instead of weekend trips to the record store, we subscribe to Spotify or Apple Music.
 We sold our DVD collection long ago and got Netflix instead.
 And to the horror of some paperback purists, we’ve stopped buying books, instead purchasing a Kindle Unlimited subscription.

 Please don’t interpret this as a screed against subscription services.
 In many cases, they can save you money.
 But if you’ve got subscriptions you aren’t using, you’re effectively flushing money down the toilet. (or pouring money down the drain).